Andy Masaryk

-Andy Masaryk (born 7 April 2005) is a Slovak footballer who plays for Tatran Prešov as a left-winger, on loan from Železiarne Podbrezová.
+Andy Masaryk (born 7 April 2005) is a Slovak footballer who plays for KFC Komárno as a left-winger.

 Club career

 FK Železiarne Podbrezová

 Masaryk made his Fortuna Liga debut for Železiarne Podbrezová in a home Horehronské derby against Dukla Banská Bystrica on 19 August 2022.
 Masaryk came on to replace Samuel Ďatko in the sixth minute of second half stoppage time with the final result sealed at 3–1 in favour of Železiari.

 In 2023-24 season, he spent the autumn half on a loan in Žiar nad Hronom-based club FK Pohronie, being a regular in the club as well as U19 national team.